ibm-developer/ibm-cloud-spring-bind/CONTRIBUTING.md

 ## Testing

 To test/run your changes locally:
 1. Make your changes.
-Update the `<version>` in `pom.xml` to distinguish your version any versions in the local Maven cache.
+Update the `<version>` in `pom.xml` to distinguish your version from any versions in the local Maven cache.
 Standard semantic versioning (`major.minor.patch`) conventions are used.
+Be sure to update/add tests for your changes.
-2. Build this project by issuing `mvn package`.
+2. Build the project by issuing `mvn package`.
 Make sure the tests all pass.
 3. Install the dependency locally with the following command:

    `mvn install:install-file -Dfile=target/ibm-cloud-spring-boot-service-bind-1.x.x.jar -DpomFile=pom.xml`